-CoQ10 is an antioxidant that is found in mitochondria that produce energy for our cells.
-It is great at neutralizing free radicals, improving skin texture, reducing wrinkles, and energizing your complexion.
-Incorporating CoQ10 into your routine also allows your cells to absorb better and utilize other nutrients.
+CoQ10 is an antioxidant found in mitochondria that produce energy for our cells.
+It is excellent at neutralizing free radicals, improving skin texture, reducing wrinkles, and energizing your complexion.
+CoQ10 into your routine allows your cells to absorb better and utilize other nutrients.
 MDacne's vitamins and minerals supplements include 10 mg of Coenzyme Q10.

 Foods that are naturally rich in CoQ10:

 Zinc is an essential mineral for vital bodily functions, including wound healing, DNA/protein synthesis, immune system support, and cell repair.
 Studies have shown that zinc's continuous use can reduce signs of acne and other skin conditions by reducing the amount of blemish-causing bacteria on the skin, reducing inflammation, and lowering oil production.